Product Info | Applications | Operating Info. | Ordering Info. | Dimensions | Specs |

 - Theme Park Rides

-The LIM consists of 2 main components
+The LIM consists of 2 main components:

 - 3 Phase Coil Assembly: The coil assembly is comprised of a 3-phase winding that is wound and inserted into a steel lamination stack with thermal protection devices.
 The entire assembly is then encapsulated with thermally conductive epoxy.
 Steel Angles with mounting holes are provided for mounting the coil assembly to the customers system.
 The coil assembly is available in many different widths and lengths, to meet the customers force and packaging requirements.
 The coil assembly can be used in a single sided or double-sided configuration.
 The single sided configuration consists of a single coil assembly that is used in conjunction with an aluminum plate backed by a steel reaction plate.
 The double-sided configuration is where 2 coil assemblies are facing each other, separated by a gap of .25” [6 mm] and only an aluminum reaction plate passes thru the gap.
 Multiple coil assemblies can be used together to produce larger forces.
-The standard sizes for the coil assemblies are shown on the following page.
+The standard sizes for the coil assemblies are shown on the following page

 - Reaction Plate: The customer supplied reaction plate is required for proper operation of the LIM.
 The reaction plate is made up of standard, readily available 1018 steel, aluminum, and / or copper.
 For single sided operation, the required reaction plate consists of a .125” [3 mm] thick aluminum or a .080” [2 mm] thick copper plate that is backed by a .25” [6 mm] thick ferrous steel plate.
 The steel plate can be omitted but the force will be dramatically reduced.
 For double-sided operation only a conductive plate of copper or aluminum is required.